Arnabds/equity-vs-commodity/README.md

 We found that 21 of 26 companies have strong correlations to Ford.
 Applying the Granger-causality test, we reduced our relevant companies to 6.
 The final set of features included: `'CADUSD=X'`, `'GM'`, `'JCI'`, `'TM'`, `'TRYUSD=X'`, `'^IXIC'`, and `'F'`.

+['Regression data'](https://github.com/kpnguyen21/equity-vs-commodity/blob/main/Data/dataset_others.csv): data for regression models.
+['Classification data'](https://github.com/kpnguyen21/equity-vs-commodity/blob/main/Data/dataset_others_class.csv): indicators data for classification model.

 <img src=/images/data.png width="800" class="center" />

 We assessed model performance for continuous and categorical prediction using continuous model such as LSTM, and Classification model like Logistic Regression.
 We employed forward cross-validation and backtesting to evaluate model robustness.
+Validation set was `F`'s trading data between November 4, 2024 and November 29, 2024.
+The dataset Backtesting set was not used in the training process, but it is reserved for the final strategy backtest.

 <img src=/images/preprocessing.jpg width="800" class="center" />

 ---